2006 Peruvian general election

 General elections were held in Peru in on 9 April 2006 to elect the President, two Vice-Presidents, 120 members of Congress and five members of the Andean Parliament for the 2006–2011 period.
-As the no presidential candidate received a majority of the vote, a second round was held on 4 June between the top two candidates, Ollanta Humala and Alan García.
+As no presidential candidate received a majority of the vote, a second round was held on 4 June between the top two candidates, Ollanta Humala and Alan García.
 Garcia won the run-off with 52.63% to Humala's 47.37%.
 He was subsequently inaugurated on 28 July 2006, Peruvian Independence Day.

 Electoral system

-The 120 members of Congress were elected from 25 constituencies based on the 24 departments and the Constitutional Province of Callao).
+The 120 members of Congress were elected from 25 constituencies based on the 24 departments and the Constitutional Province of Callao.
 The number of seats in Congress for each district was determined by its number of eligible voters.
 A political party need to win a minimum of five seats in two electoral districts or 4% of nationwide valid votes in order to be represented in Congress.

 A minimum of 4% of nationwide valid votes was necessary for a party to win seats in the Andean Parliament.